fredrik-rose/AdventOfCode2021/README.md

 Sometimes it might be a good idea to collect all things of a certain type and perform operation on all of them at once, instead of treating them individually.
 Math is not always the solution.
 See day 6 as an example.

+#### Minimum Distance

+The position that has the minimum total distance to a collections of positions is the median position.

 ### Python

 Extracts all integers in a line: